 An associate judge, chair, or referee is addressed as “Sir” or “Ma’am”.

 Interpreters must not interrupt the presiding officer when they’re speaking.

-Interpreters don’t need to stand when speaking to a presiding office, or when a presiding officer speaks to them.
+Interpreters don’t need to stand when speaking to a presiding officer, or when a presiding officer speaks to them.

 A judge of the High Court, Court of Appeal, and Supreme Court is referred to as “Justice” followed by their surname.

 A judge of the District Court or other court (such as the Employment Court or Environment Court) is referred to as “Judge” followed by their surname.

 A presiding officer of a tribunal or authority is referred to by their specific role.
 For example, Disputes Referee, Tenancy Adjudicator, Chair, Member.

 Court and tribunal officials can help interpreters with any questions about court or tribunal procedures.
 Officials in the courtroom such as the Registrar (court taker) or Crier (in a jury trial) oversee the running of the court and tribunal process, including swearing in witnesses and interpreters.
 This can include the transfer of documents between lawyers and the presiding officer, and displaying evidence (exhibits) to witnesses and the jury.

 Interpreters are allowed to take notes in hearings.
 All notes must be kept secure to ensure information about the hearing remains confidential.